 One of the ways is by reusing proven presentation layouts that work.

 Here are five presentation layout ideas that we’ve used time and time again to build awesome presentation slides in record time.
+Check out these presentation templates to use our layouts easily.

 1. Presentation layout following the rule of three